0gust1/snippets-experiments/README.markdown

 A quick script to export bookmarks / notes / annotation from a Kobo ereader (Kobo touch) to a HTML file.

+#Pure Data patches
+A quick patch for syncing pure data to an external midi clock source.

 #Ant tasks :

 Several Ant tasks (Java env.) to handle css build operations :